security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields the fields `Parent relationship date first cited`, `Parent relationship start date?` and `Parent relationship: open ended?` the field `Parent organization date last cited` provides data on the time period we can say one organization is the parent of another .
+Along with the fields the fields `Parent relationship: Date first cited`, `Parent relationship: Start date?` and `Parent relationship: Open-ended?` the field `Parent organization: Date last cited` provides data on the time period we can evidence that one organization is the parent of another.

-The `Parent organization date last cited` field contains a date that is either:
+The `Parent organization: Date last cited` field contains a date that is either:

 * The latest date found in a source that specifically references a parent relationship; or,
 * The latest date of publication of sources that make reference to a parent relationship.

-> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all say that 3 Armoured Division became the parent of 1 Motorized Brigade, we will  enter 1 March 2012 in `Parent relationship date last cited`.
-If the source published on 1 March 2012 says that 3 Armoured Division became the parent of 1 Motorized Brigade on 15 February 2012, we will use 15 February 2012 as the `Parent relationship date last cited`.
+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all say that 3 Armoured Division became the parent of 1 Motorized Brigade, we will  enter 1 March 2012 in `Parent relationship: Date last cited`.
+If the source published on 1 March 2012 says that 3 Armoured Division became the parent of 1 Motorized Brigade on 15 February 2012, we will use 15 February 2012 as the `Parent relationship: Date last cited`.

-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Parent relationship date last cited` .
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Parent relationship: Date last cited` .

-This field is clarified by the field `Parent relationship is open ended?` which indicates whether the date included here is the actual date on which an organization stopped being the parent of another.
+This field is clarified by the field `Parent relationship: Open-ended?` which indicates whether the date included here is the actual date on which an organization stopped being the parent of another.

-## Parent relationship: open ended? {#organization_organization_assume_to_current_date}
+## Parent relationship: Open-ended? {#organization_parent_open_ended}

 ### Description

-Is the value in  `Parent relationship date last cited`  the actual date on which an organization stopped being the parent of another, or latest date a source has referred to this relationship, and can we assume this relationship will continue to exist?
+Is the value in  `Parent relationship: Date last cited`  the actual date on which an organization stopped being the parent of another, or latest date a source has referred to this relationship, and can we assume this relationship will continue to exist?

 ### Type of field